-U.S. state AGs sue six cos, including Mylan, Teva, over drug pricing
+U.S. states sue Mylan, Teva, others for fixing drug prices

 The state attorneys' investigation into drug price fixing found evidence of broad, well-coordinated schemes on a number of generic drugs and is ongoing, according to the complaint.

 The U.S. Department of Justice filed a lawsuit this week against two former Heritage executives alleging that they colluded to fix the prices of doxycycline hyclate, and to split up the market for glyburide.
-Heritage has sued the men in the Justice lawsuit and accused them to engaging in misconduct.

 Generic drug pricing became an issue in 2014, driven in large part by media reports of sharply rising drug prices, and Congress opened an investigation.